Welcome to Cape Ability

 Sadie Spider – Help your children to keep trying when things are hard for them

 Does your child give up easily?
 Do they seem to lack the drive to see things through and persevere?
 Maybe they want you to do things for them when you would like them to be more determined to do it for themselves?
 This is where Sadie Spider can help.
 She shows through her story, how to keep going when things are difficult.
 She helps children change their mindset and have a more resilient attitude towards life’s challenges.

 Bobby Bee – Help your children to believe in themselves.

 Does your child often say that they cannot do things?
-Do they view challenges as impossible for them and say things like ‘I’ll never be able to do this.’
-Maybe they avoid anything difficult because they find it difficult to have faith in themselves.
+Do you often hear them say ‘I’ll never be able to do this!’.
+Maybe they avoid anything difficult because they find it difficult to have belief in themselves.
 Bobby Bee can help your children change this mindset.
 He develops in children a hopeful, helpful attitude which allows them to believe in themselves and see things as possible.

 Lizzie Ladybird- Help your children to keep improving at things.

 Does your child expect to be able to do things immediately and get frustrated when they can’t?
 Do they seem to compare their own ability to other children?
 Maybe this attitude affects their confidence and stops them from improving.
 Lizzie Ladybird can teach children how to take things one step at a time in order to improve.
 She changes mindsets to enable children to feel proud of each little achievement they make.
 She encourages children to focus on their own progress, improving their confidence.

 Cooper Crab – Help your children to learn how to concentrate.

 Does your child struggle to focus on one thing for any length of time?
 Don’t worry!
 Most young children find it hard to concentrate.
 However it is such an important skill to aid learning and progress.
 Cooper Crab can help them learn to concentrate and give them strategies to improve their level of focus.

 Tommy Turtle – Help your children feel comfortable with making mistakes and trying new things.